facelessuser/RegReplace/readme.md

 #Version 0.3
 - Allow option for highlighting find targets without replacing.
 Show prompt for replacing after highlighting.
-- Add clear command to allow clearing of all highlights if for any reason view looses focus and highlights aren't cleared on cancel.
+- Add clear command to allow clearing of all highlights if for any reason view loses focus and highlights aren't cleared on cancel.

 #Version 0.2
 - "greedy" and "case" parameters are now optional and set to "true" by default